sheckman/sigcse2019/attendees/index.md

     <div class = "col-sm-2"> $80 </div>
     <div class = "col-sm-2"> $95 </div>
 </div>
+-->

 ### Cancellation Policy

-Cancellation requests must be made by February 7, 2018.
+The cancellation date will be forthcoming.
 A processing fee of US$100 will be assessed.
-Regrettably cancellations received after that date cannot be honored.
+Regrettably cancellations received after the cancellation date cannot be honored.
 The conference committee recognizes that sometimes last minute cancellations can't be avoided due to weather, travel disruptions, and/or health issues.
-However, the conference incurs expenses for which it is liable based on registration counts on February 8, 2018.
-Therefore, no refunds are possible after February 7, 2018 for any reason.
+However, the conference incurs expenses for which it is liable based on registration counts on the following day.
+Therefore, no refunds are possible after the cancellation date for any reason.
 Attendees are strongly advised to purchase travel insurance to cover their non-refundable expenses.

 ### Regarding Visas